Skip to Content

 The foal that became the foundation sire for the Pony of America’s breed, “Black Hand,” was born white with black interspersed over his body.
 The black portion is described as resembling paint smears with the image of a black hand on his flank.

-The coloring of “Black Hand” gave him a unique look, that was important to include in the new breed standards.
+The coloring of “Black Hand” gave him a unique look that was important to include in the new breed standards.
 Color is a vital characteristic of all registered Pony of America’s, and the color pattern must be visible from 40 feet.

 POA coat patterns vary widely, but the most common coat color is a blanket pattern, which is white over the loin and hips with dark, round, g-shaped spots.
 The spots vary in size from specks to areas larger than four inches in diameter.

 Other horses show white over their rear with no dark spots.
 This color pattern is referred to as snow-capped.
+Some POA horses are spotted over their whole body, which is called a leopard pattern.

+Blanket and leopard patterns may have spots that are darker in the middle with a lighter ring around the area.
+This phenomenon is rare and called a halo.
 Ponies with white hairs interspersed with the base coat color are considered roan.
-Paint or pinto coat patterns, are expressly prohibited in the POA registry.
+Paint or pinto coat patterns are expressly prohibited in the POA registry.

 Close-up picture of the mottled skin of an appaloosa horse.